animedaisuki/animedaisuki/README.md

 - 💬 Ask me about React, Nextjs, Nodejs, Redux, Graphql, Postgresql

-- 🚀 Skilled in smart contract development with Foundry and Web3 frontend integration.
+- 🚀 Skilled in smart contract development with Foundry and Web3 frontend integration

 - 📫 How to reach me **chicheng.xu@outlook.com**